jolicode/castor/doc/02-exec.md

 ### Pty & Tty

 By default, Castor will use a pseudo terminal (pty) to execute the command, which allows to have nice output in most cases.
 For some commands you may want to disable the pty and use a tty instead.
-You can do that by setting the `tty` option to `true`.
+You can do that by setting the `tty` option to `true`:

 ```php
 #[AsTask]